Robots in Robes: Buddhism, AI, and Skillful Means, 2019 Numata Lecture

-Dr. Courtney Bruntz, Assistant Professor of Asian Religions at Doane University, will serve as keynote speaker.
+Dr. Courtney Bruntz, Assistant Professor of Asian Religions at Doane University.
 Dr. Bruntz’s work focuses on tourism and economics in mainland China, including the use of new media technology and robotics by Buddhist monastics.
 She is co-editor of the forthcoming book from University of Hawaii Press, Buddhist Tourism in Asia.

 This event is free and open to the public.